lgic-2018/notes/unit 5/threads.md

+## Multithreading in Java

-In Java, a thread is an independent path of execution within a program.
+Multithreading is a Java feature that allows concurrent execution of two or more parts of a program for maximum utilization of CPU.
+Each part of such program is called a thread.
+So, threads are light-weight, independent path of execution within a program.
 Threads allow concurrent execution, enabling multiple tasks to be performed simultaneously.

+## Lifecycle and States of a Thread in Java

 The life cycle of a thread in Java consists of several stages, and understanding these stages is crucial for effective thread management.
 Understanding the life cycle of a thread in Java allows developers to write efficient and robust multithreaded applications.
 By properly managing threads and their transitions between stages, you can ensure smooth execution and avoid issues like deadlocks or resource contention.

 ![java-jvm](../images/threadLifeCycle.jpg)

 Let's explore each stage in detail with an example.